-APRIL 22, 2021
+APRIL 28, 2022

-You are invited to attend the 2021 virtual annual meeting of stockholders on Thursday, April 22, 2021, at www.virtualshareholdermeeting.com/TXN2021, at 8:30 a.m.
+You are invited to attend the 2022 annual meeting of stockholders on Thursday, April 28, 2022, in the auditorium on our property at 12500 TI Boulevard, Dallas, Texas, at 8:30 a.m.
 (Central time).
-At the meeting we will consider the election of directors, advisory approval of the Company's executive compensation, ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for 2020, a stockholder proposal to permit shareholder action by written consent, and such other matters as may properly come before the meeting.
+At the meeting we will consider the election of directors, advisory approval of the Company's executive compensation, ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for 2022, a stockholder proposal to permit a combined 10% of stockholders to call a special meeting, and such other matters as may properly come before the meeting.